fluencelabs/fRPC-Substrate/hacking_frpc.md

   * [MATIC testnet faucet](https://faucet.polygon.technology/) [or](https://mumbaifaucet.com/)
   * [Fluence USDC testnet faucet](https://faucet.fluence.dev/)

 You will need  Mumbai (testnet) MATIC and Fluence (testnet) USDC.
 This is as good a time as any to head over to those faucets and get your allocations.
-As an experienced Web3 dev, you know it's safest to set up a new account, say, fRPC-dev, for the Mumbai testnet and testnet tokens.
+As an experienced Web3 dev, you know it's god hygiene to set up a new account, say, fRPC-dev, for the Mumbai testnet and testnet tokens.

 ### RPC Endpoints